Information you must provide

 - online - you’ll be told where to send the documents when you apply

-You may need to get documents certified if you don’t have the originals.
+You may need to get documents certified if you do not have the originals.

 You must send your original passport or travel documents.